Moody0101/PythonDatabase/README.md

 Then install it, then execute this command
 $ npm install -g live server
 Also you would like to install python v3...
-Tech used : Css, js, python, html, live-server, json
+Tech used : Css, js, python, html, live-server, json \n
 <b> usage:  </b>

 ---> run the main script (database.py)